queryluke/masseffect-5e-data/data/conditions/primed.md

 ---

-* When a primed creature is hit with a spell or ability that __detonates__, the primed condition explodes, resulting in one of the following effect.
+* When a primed creature is hit with a power or ability that __detonates__, the primed condition explodes, resulting in one of the following effect.
 After resolving the effect, the primed condition ends.